14 Reference Questions to Ask a Tenant’s Previous Landlord

 • Were they just restless or wanted a “change of scenery?”

-Knowing why they moved out can help you understand if the applicant is likely to stay for a long time—which is what you want for great tenants.
+Knowing why they moved out can help you understand if the applicant will likely stay for a long time—which is what you want for great tenants.

 14. Was [Applicant] Responsible for Landscaping and Snow Removal?

-If you’re in an apartment, condo, or townhome, this may be less relevant.
-However, if you have a single family home as a rental, and you require your tenants to handle landscaping and snow removal, you’d like to know if they’ll do it.
+This may be less relevant if you’re in an apartment, condo, or townhome.
+However, if you have a single-family home as a rental and require your tenants to handle landscaping and snow removal, you’d like to know if they’ll do it.

 Be Careful of Discrimination

-While you can ask these questions from a previous landlord, you may get answers that you can’t actually use as a basis for denying an applicant.
+While you can ask these questions from a previous landlord, you may get answers you can’t use as a basis for denying an applicant.

 Here is the list of protected classes laid out in the Fair Housing Act: